alpacahq/user-docs/content/example-algos/_index.md

 [Code on GitHub](https://github.com/alpacahq/pylivetrader/tree/master/examples/graham-fundamentals)

-## HFT-ish Order Book Imbalance Algorithm using streaming
+## Order Book Imbalance Scalping Algorithm using streaming

-Ever wanted to get into high-frequency trading world?
-While professional HFT is all about speed and latency, you can take advantage of commission-free trading at a higher frequency with this HFT-ish algorithm.
-The idea is not secret or new, but implements a strategy that has been studied in academia and the industry.
+With this algorithm, you can take advantage of a daytrading algorithm that makes many quick trades on a single security to take advantage of penny-level order book imbalances.
+The idea is not secret or new - it's a strategy that has been studied in academia and the industry.

 This example also gives you a good idea of how to use streaming data in an algorithm's code.